Library Partners

 Institution-owned journal support

-Hosting and Transfer of University-Owned Journals $2,350 per journal annually
+Hosting and Transfer of University-Owned Journals $2,350 AUD per journal annually

-Hosting, transfer support, indexing support, EIC Council access, and editor and reviewer training.
-Bulk packages available.
+Hosting, transfer support, indexing support, Editor-in-Chief Council access, and editor and reviewer training.
+Bulk packages are available.

 Support to Establish New University-Owned Journals Priced by scope